Qwerios/generator-madlib-webapp/README.md

 A [Yeoman](http://yeoman.io) based generator for madlib based webapps.

+This generator uses browserify to bundle the web application.
+I used CoffeeScript for my index but using CoffeeScript is in no way mandatory.

 ## Getting Started
 First make sure yo and and the generator are installed: